 The entire HA program is offered online and onsite in select locations (see below).
 Online courses are a viable alternative for professionals with busy personal, work and/or travel schedules.
 The online course content, requirements and assignments, as well as the semester calendar, are the same as on-campus courses.
 Students regularly interact with faculty, who are specially trained to offer a challenging, exciting, and meaningful online course experience.
 In addition to the online format, there are some elective courses offered one evening a week and on six all-day Saturday sessions.

 The MSHA program is currently offered onsite in:

 For up-to-date locations, see “Is this Offered In Your State?” on the links on the left.

 Students can complete an HA degree at any time, any place through their laptop, home or office computers and an Internet service provider.
 From admission through graduation, USF also works with students to ensure that all parts of the educational process progress smoothly.

 Faculty in the HA program have both academic credentials and real-world experience.
 The full-time faculty are active in consulting, research and professional associations.
 The adjunct faculty are professionals in the content of the courses they teach.
 They bring their experiences to the classroom to provide students with immediate, practical application.

 Students in the HA program are individuals who share the goal of professional growth and development, bringing to the classroom their perspectives and backgrounds.
 Students learn from each other as they network and share knowledge in a wide range of education and business topics.
 Class size averages between 15 and 20, providing the opportunity for an exciting interactive learning environment.

+Apply today!
+There is no fee to apply.
 To be considered for admission, a student must have at least two years of significant experience in the health care field and a bachelor’s degree from a regionally accredited college or university and a minimum 2.75 GPA.Computer competency in word processing and spreadsheets is required.